wizardamigos/app/curriculum/lesson002/description.en.md

 }
 ---

-In this lesson, we encourage you to fill out your github profile with some more information and create an avatar or upload a picture of yourself.
-Then we show you how you can improve your keyboard typing skills and test them.
+In this lesson, you will create an avatar or upload a picture of yourself and fill out your github profile with some more information.
+Then you will improve your typing skills and test them.
 You should at least be able to type ~30 words per minute.

 Once you are comfortable, please introduce yourself in the chat.
-We are always happy to welcome new wizards :-)
+Community is always happy to welcome new wizards :-)

-We also present some basic tools that can proof to be useful on your journey and add them to your bookmark bar.
+You will also get to know some more useful tools you can add to your bookmark bar.
-If you know some more cool tools or stumble upon them - please feel free to share them with the wizardamigos community :-)
+If you know some more cool tools or stumble upon them - please feel free to share them with the wizardamigos community.